 The minimum monthly payment for most credit cards is only about 2% of the balance.
 Paying the minimum is the greatest sucker move in financial history.
 It really is!
 Paying the minimum will turn a $2,000 balance into almost $8,000 over the course of decades.
 You would end up paying 400% the original amount.

 When you start saving more money (by keeping a good up-to-date budget) pay off your credit card debts as much as you can.
 If you are feeling the crunch of the budget then you are on the right track.
 No pain, no gain.
-I do not believe in a “treat” right after the debt (or part of) the debt has been pay off.
+I do not believe in a “treat” right after the debt (or part of) the debt has been paying off.
 The “treat yourself” mentality might start another positive feedback loop and a day will come where one find themselves right back in the same predicament.

 Non-Profit Credit Counseling Services

 Credit counseling agencies can consolidate debt into one doable monthly bill.
-The agency gets your payments and help you distribute the money to all creditors.
+The agency gets your payments and helps you distribute the money to all creditors.
 Creditors may accept a lower monthly payment if the credit counseling agency you are working with is a reputable one.
 In order to work with a reputable agency, there needs to be agreement on not using or applying for new credit lines as well as pro-actively participating in debt repayment.

 Create a Substitute Behavior